-It’s often the case that when life is thrown into chaos because we’re dealing with change, somehow we manage to find ideas to help us work through the chaos.
+It is often the case that when our life is thrown into chaos, we somehow manage to find ideas to help us work through it.

-When we look at the situation objectively, we begin to transform our ideas into positive thoughts so that we work through the challenges we’re presented with.
-Of course, it’s not easy to know which thoughts or ideas will work, but working on past experiences usually allow us to draw on our strengths.
+That when we look at the situation objectively, we begin to see and understand more of what we need to do to transform our ideas into possibilities.
+It’s not always easy to know which thoughts or ideas will work but working on our experiences usually helps us draw conclusions.

-Once we take time to assess and observe how we react, the better we’ll cope, but maybe not in the beginning.
-Chaos and change are both necessary parts of life that if utilised, can help us learn how to manage our lives successfully.
+Once we take time to stand back, assess and observe how we might react, the better we will cope.
+But chaos and change are both necessary and if utilised positively, can help us learn how to manage our lives successfully.

 The more we find things easy, the less we will cope when it comes to facing new chaotic situations.
 We can never really know what it’s like until we’re there.